Free Website Content - My Google Wish List

 Google seems to flip-flop on the issue of allowing competitors

-policy appears to be, that competitors cannot use a trademark
+current policy appears to be, that competitors cannot

 12. Bury the Sandbox.

-both.
-Face it, valuable websites are created every day.
+of both.
+Face it, valuable websites are created every

-The Internet is fluid and valuable websites should not be
+day.
+The Internet is fluid and valuable websites should

-penalized because of their youth.
-The sandbox and aging
+not be penalized because of their youth.
+The sandbox

-delay, may deter spam sites, but there must be a better
+and aging delay, may deter spam sites, but there must

 13. Let Me Be Anonymous!